Analysis | The irony of Elise Stefanik and Texas’s lieutenant governor amplifying white replacement theory

 So it’s strange to see the idea that immigrants pose a threat to the country emerging as an acceptable, if not preferred, talking point.
-It came up recently, as such rhetoric often does, on Tucker Carlson’s Fox News show, where he argued that Democrats were encouraging wave after wave of immigrants to reshape the electorate to their advantage.
-We’ve repeatedly seen the ways by which political claims are used as proxies for racial ones in recent months, and Carlson’s track record makes clear that his concern is about more than there being a new counterweight to his Republican vote.
+It came up recently, as such rhetoric often does, on Tucker Carlson’s Fox News show, on which he argued that Democrats were encouraging wave after wave of immigrants to reshape the electorate to their advantage.
+We’ve repeatedly seen the ways by which political claims are used as proxies for racial ones in recent months, and Carlson’s track record makes clear that his concern is about more than there being a new counterweight to the Republican vote.

-After Carlson elevated and sanitized this argument that’s popular among self-proclaimed white nationalists (for obvious reasons), it began propagating out through his party.
+After Carlson elevated and sanitized this argument — which is popular among self-proclaimed white nationalists (for obvious reasons) — it began propagating out through his party.
 Rep. Scott Perry (R-Pa.) invoked it during a discussion about immigration in April, for example.
-But just in the past 48 hours, two prominent Republicans have made the same argument as did Carlson.
+But just in the past two days, two prominent Republicans have made the same argument Carlson did.

 First was House Republican Conference Chair Elise Stefanik (R-N.Y.), who, in a campaign ad published on Facebook, argued that Democrats were “planning their most aggressive move yet: a PERMANENT ELECTION INSURRECTION.”
-That was manifested, the ad said, in the left’s “plan to grant amnesty to 11 MILLION illegal immigrants will overthrow our current electorate and create a permanent liberal majority in Washington.”
+That was manifested, the ad said, in the left’s “plan to grant amnesty to 11 MILLION illegal immigrants,” which it said will “overthrow our current electorate and create a permanent liberal majority in Washington.”

 “Overthrow our current electorate” is, of course, an odd way to frame a country in which the Democratic presidential candidate, Joe Biden, received 10 percent more votes than the Republican in the most recent election, but more on that in a moment.

 She was joined by Texas Lt.
-Gov. Dan Patrick.
+Gov. Dan Patrick (R).
 In an appearance on Fox News on Thursday, he complained about the state of immigration at his state’s southern border.

 “The revolution has begun — a silent revolution by the Democrat Party and Joe Biden to take over this country,” he said.
 After casting migration as an “invasion” — itself a historically fraught assertion — he described a dire future.
 “In 18 years, if every one of them has 2 or 3 children, you’re talking about millions and millions and millions of new voters,” he said.
 “And they will thank the Democrats and Biden for bringing them here.
 Who do you think they’re going to vote for?
 This is trying to take over our country without firing a shot.”

-That “millions and millions” claim is based on Patrick’s assertion that the Biden administration is allowing millions of people to come into the country this year, an assertion that he admits is based on apprehensions figures.
+That “millions and millions” claim is based on Patrick’s assertion that the Biden administration is allowing millions of people to come into the country this year, an assertion that he acknowledges is based on apprehension figures.
 But apprehended migrants often have been quickly sent back out of the country in recent months, under a rule leveraging the coronavirus pandemic as a rationale.

-Regardless, all of this melodrama misses two very important points about immigration in the United States now and in the past.
+Regardless, all of this melodrama misses two important points about immigration in the United States now and in the past.
 The first is, again, that we’ve already had this debate, resolving it in a way that led to the America we see now.
-The second is that these arguments are enormously shortsighted for their party.
+The second is that these arguments are enormously shortsighted for the Republican Party.

 The historical problem